Aimee is able to provide advice and representation, employing her strategic acumen, to all stages of complex investigations and cases.

-Aimee has a strong academic background having completed an LLM in Human Rights Law, awarded with distinction.
-She specialised in the intersect between human rights and national security, criminal process and prison law.
-Prior to pupillage, Aimee was a member of the Independent Monitoring Board at Harmondsworth Immigration Removal Centre.
-She carried out work for a number of leading NGOs both in the UK and internationally.
+Aimee was awarded an LLM in Human Rights Law (distinction).
+Aimee is a school governor and held a previous public appointment by the Ministry of Justice as a member of the Independent Monitoring Board at Harmondsworth Immigration Removal Centre.
+She has previously carried out work for a number of leading NGOs both in the UK and internationally.

-Junior Counsel in the Dame Linda Dobbs Review (ongoing)
+First Junior Counsel to the Chair of the Dame Linda Dobbs Review (ongoing)

-Part of the counsel team assisting Dame Linda Dobbs in considering whether issues relating to HBOS Reading were investigated and appropriately reported to authorities following Lloyds Banking Group’s acquisition of HBOS.
+First Junior to Counsel to the Chair of the Dobbs Review.
+Assisting Dame Linda Dobbs in considering whether issues relating to HBOS Reading were investigated and appropriately reported to authorities following Lloyds Banking Group’s acquisition of HBOS.

 Counsel team to the Undercover Policing Inquiry (2018)